sandesh-30/Vehicle-detection/README.md

 The codes are written using Google Colab IDE and in python programming language.
 Most of the datasets and methods are open-sourced information and are used just for learning perspective.

+For more details read [Report](https://github.com/sandesh-30/Vehicle-detection/blob/main/Report.pdf)

+## Key Highlights
+* Studied and applied Histogram of Oriented Gradients (HOG) feature descriptor for feature engineering
+* Reduced total number of features in an image from 12288 to 1764 (by 85.67%) using Histogram of Oriented Gradients feature descriptor
+* Reduced total number of features to 1764 (by 85.67%) using Histogram of Oriented Gradients feature descriptor
+* Performed hyperparameter tuning and cross-validation using GridSearch for SVC, Adaboost, and Random Forest
+* Trained and compared different ML algorithms like SVC, Random Forest, Perceptron, and Adaboost classifier
+* Attained ROC-AUC score of 0.9951 for SVC and obtained 8/9 correct classification on the test image set